floooh/floooh.github.io/_posts/2025-03-03-sokol-gfx-compute-update.md

 `sg_shader_desc.mtl_threads_per_threadgroup`).

-Other then that you mainly need to be aware that your compute shader code must be thread safe because compute shaders have random write access into storage buffers and the GPU is spawning many invocations of your shader running in parallel.
+Other then that you mainly need to be aware that your compute shader code must be thread safe because compute shaders allow random write access into storage buffers and the GPU is spawning many invocations of your shader running in parallel.

 ## On the CPU side